 - Exercise: Low intensity exercise daily

-- Stress: SMT and mind relaxation techniques
+- Stress: Mindfulness and meditation

 In this case the biggest barrier to weight loss and feeling better was the insulin resistance and the thyroid resistance.